cognusion/ripfix/README.md

   -m, --max int           Maximum number of simultaneous processors. (default 12) -o, --out string        Location to place the final products.
 They will have the same file name as the source. (default "./")
   -p, --pdfs strings      List of PDFs to convert.
 Globs are fine.
 Quotes are encouraged.
+      --reprocess         ONLY reprocess PDFs that have existing suffixes.
+Disables 'skip'.
+Use with care.
       --skip              If a suffixed file is encountered, assume it is correct and don't do that part of the process again. (default true)
   -t, --temp string       Location for temp files. (default "/tmp/")
 ```